-“Help me help you” – Talent Management in Second Stage Companies
+Talent Management in Second Stage Companies

-I’ll be speaking about the shift that HR needs to make from Stage 1 to Stage 2, which is a substantial change.
-In Stage 1, HR is really about minimizing administrative distractions that get in the way of doing work.
-In Stage 2, HR plays a central role because talent is the key to success in this stage.
+Growing from being in start-up mode to becoming a second stage business, is a substantial change.
+As a start-up, HR is really about minimizing administrative distractions that get in the way of doing work.
+As a second stage business, HR plays a central role because talent is the key to success in this stage.

-But many Second Stage companies don’t have those kinds of programs, because they are struggling to make HR more strategic.
+But many second stage companies don’t have those kinds of programs, because they are struggling to make HR more strategic.

 Let’s look in more detail at the shift that happens as a company develops.

-Stage 1: time horizon – this year
+Start-up: time horizon – this year

-Stage 2: time horizon – 2-3 years
+Second stage: time horizon – 2-3 years

 A big part of the complexity in Second Stage companies comes from the need for the business to have a longer time horizon.
 In HR, that longer horizon means that personal development plans need to be developed – and then coordinated across the company…and with the company’s strategy and development itself.
-That’s much more complicated than the “get the job done” focus of Stage 1.
+That’s much more complicated than the “get the job done” focus of start-ups.

-Stage 1: define responsibilities
+Start-up: define responsibilities

-Stage 2: define competencies
+Second stage: define competencies

-Stage 1: feedback focused on assessment
+Start-up: feedback focused on assessment

-Stage 2: feedback focused on development
+Second stage: feedback focused on development

-Just about every Stage 1 company I know struggles with simply doing performance reviews – the evolution they are working on is providing assessment feedback.
-The assessment framework is usually established by the time the company is a “young Stage 2,” and after that, the evolution that the business needs to make is the context of that assessment – the employee’s development plan.
+Just about every start up company I know struggles with simply doing performance reviews – the evolution they are working on is providing assessment feedback.
+The assessment framework is usually established by the time the company is a “young second stage,” and after that, the evolution that the business needs to make is the context of that assessment – the employee’s development plan.
 Second stage companies need to shift their approach to HR to get the most out of their people – and give the most to their people.